-Once the general arrangement of lands uses was determined, potential stormwater management facility locations were identified.
-These are required to ensure that all stormwater that is generated from development on the site is treated from both a quality and quantity perspective on the Vision Georgetown lands, and directed to appropriate receiving systems (watercourses and other natural features).
+Once the general arrangement of lands uses was determined, potential stormwater management facility locations identified.
+These are required to ensure that all stormwater that is generated from development on the site is treated from both a quality and quantity perspective on the Vision Georgetown lands, and directed appropriate receiving (watercourses and other natural features).
 In this regard stormwater management facilities should use contemporary and innovative technologies, be located to maximize efficiency and support natural systems, be combined where possible to reduce the number of facilities, and be sized to minimize land consumption.